 It’s no secret that Nintendo holds a monopoly on many of our childhoods.
+Many of the Minecraft Servers was also able to create the same impact.
 Developer Game Freak is a huge contributor to that with their ever-popular Pokémon franchise.
 However, as big as Pokémon is now, few games have had an impact on fans much like the original three versions; Pokémon Red, Pokémon Blue, and Pokémon Yellow.
 The first two were remade back in 2004 with Pokémon Fire Red and Leaf Green, but for some reason, we never saw a remake of the popular third installment that brought in new characters and game features.
 That is, until now.

 Gotta Catch Em All, Again